 Five questions that collapse the shortlist.

-1. How large is your support team and monthly ticket volume?
+1. Your support team size and monthly ticket volume

 - Under 20 agents, under 3,000 tickets/month. eesel AI at $0.40/ticket.
 No sales call, no contract, no platform fee.
 Start there.